xcheng2/RNA-seq-processing/README.md

-Codes and Scripts for RNA-seq processing
+Codes and Scripts for RNA-seq Processing